 and the attribute does not allow multiple values. it overrides.

-My goal here is just to make the
+My goal here is just to make the rules for

-And while the DITA 1.1 spec. didn’t talk about map to map cascading
+while the DITA 1.1 spec. didn’t talk about map to map cascading

 explicitly, when it did talk about cascading more generally it talked about